smeredith/smeredith.github.io/_drafts/interface.md

 Most software supports this scheme.

 I also wanted VOX in order to use some software that doesn't support either of the methods described above.
-As of yet I haven't needed it, but the circuitry is implemented and it works really well.
+As of yet I haven't needed it, but the feature is implemented and it works really well.
 It certainly easier to use than the RTS method.

 Simply buying a DRA-65 or DRA-70, which include VOX, would have been a perfectly fine solution for the PTT problem.